harryprince/seamonster/exercises/README.md

 # Challenge exercises

-These exercises are intended to familiarize the customer success team with RStudio products and features.
+These exercises are intended to familiarize oneself with RStudio products and features.